Internship Policy of the African Commission on Human and Peoples' Rights

 Holidays and leave

-The official holidays of the African Commission apply to interns as they do to regular staff members of the Commission.
+The official holidays of the Secretariat apply to interns as they do to regular staff members of the Secretariat.

 Interns are eligible to two days leave per month which must be taken with the period of the internship.
 However, interns, except in exceptional cases, shall not be allowed to take leave on the last month of their internship.